 Cameras were not yet born when Taj Mahal was built.
 But some prophecy must have told its builders to build something that every camera and camera holder would love.
 The way they have given an outward slant to the Minar’s so that they look straight in perspective or the way they have joined together simple elements that when put together look so elegant is just what the cameras today love.

 When I was traveling through Spiti Valley in Himachal, I was told that you do not need to be a photographer, you can point your camera anywhere and you are bound to get a good picture – for the place is so damn beautiful that it is nearly impossible to get a bad picture.
 I could say the same words about Taj as well.
 You just point your camera towards this pristine white building and you cannot go wrong with your picture.

 You can click the Taj from the front, from the back, from the side, from a distance or from close up, you will always smile at the result.
-You can go in different seasons or at different times of the day to get a different background and the white Taj would reflect a bit of its surroundings to give you a different mood, to make you feel as if you are meeting a different building while remaining distinctly just that – Taj Mahal.
+You can go in different seasons or at different times of the day to get a different background and the white Mahal would reflect a bit of surrounding to give you a different mood, to make you feel as if you are meeting a different building while remaining distinctly just that – Taj Mahal.

-I also noticed that the way the walkways are allowed around Taj Mahal, almost everyone gets a clean image of the monument.
-In fact, later at the UP Travel Writer’s conclave in Lucknow, I got to hear that the authorities have made sure that visitors can always get their iconic Taj Mahal image and nothing comes between them and the Taj Mahal.
+I also noticed that the way the walkways are allowed around, almost everyone gets a clean image of the monument.
+In fact, later at the UP Travel Writer’s conclave in Lucknow, I got to hear that the authorities have made sure that visitors can always get their iconic Taj Mahal image and nothing comes between them and the monument.
 I was thankful and I was impressed.